Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/comments/feed

-• http://www.yourdomain.com/blog/comments/feed (if your WordPress site installation is in a subdomain, e.g. “blog”)
+• http://www.yourdomain.com/blog/comments/feed (if your website has been installed in a subdomain, e.g. “blog”)

-Being able to use an RSS feed for single posts can be useful.
-For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to use an RSS feed for individual post items can be useful.
+For example, you may want to add feeds from specific posts to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for using an RSS feed for a specific post is shown below:
+The formula for making an RSS feed for a single post item is shown below:

 Single Post RSS Feed